mlflow/mlflow/docs/source/gateway/index.rst

 Using MosaicML-hosted open source models with the AI Gateway
 =================================================================================
-AI Gateway also provides access to MosaicML’s newly launched support for open source models as hosted APIs.
+AI Gateway also provides access to MosaicML’s open source models as hosted APIs.
 These APIs provide fast and easy access to state-of-the-art open source models for rapid experimentation and token-based pricing.
 MosaicML supports the ``Instructor-XL``, a 1.2B parameter instruction fine-tuned embedding model by HKUNLP, and the ``Llama2-70b-Chat`` API which was trained on 2 trillion tokens and fine-tuned for dialogue, safety, and helpfulness by Meta.

 .. note::

-Llama 2 is licensed under the LLAMA 2 Community License, Copyright © Meta Platforms, Inc. All Rights Reserved
+    Llama 2 is licensed under the LLAMA 2 Community License, Copyright © Meta Platforms, Inc. All Rights Reserved.

-To access these models via Gateway, you can create MosaicML routes in a similar fashion like for the other route providers.
+To access these models via Gateway, you can create MosaicML routes like for the other providers.
-The following example demonstrates how to create a route with MosaicML (Llama2-70b-Chat model):
+The following example demonstrates how to create a route with MosaicML (for the Llama2-70b-Chat model):

 .. code-block:: python